croz-ltd/klokwrk-project/support/documentation/article/modules-and-packages/modulesAndPackages.md

 and if something does not feel right, it should probably be changed somehow.

 When you are dealing with numerous modules, each containing a dozen of packages, applying some consistency rules can be a lifesaver.
 For example, in the `klokwrk-project`, each module's root package name tries to use a hierarchy derived from a module name.
-With consistent and organized module naming in place, we can end up with root packages that do not collide across the entire system.
+With consistent and organized module layout and naming in place, we can end up with root packages that do not collide across the entire system.
 For future maintenance and refactorings, this characteristic might be essential.
 Also, this is an excellent start for further packaging inside each module.

 Let's look at how all this works in `klokwrk-project` on a few examples.
-We will start with packaging for libraries.

 ## Packaging for libraries
 When organizing packages for libraries, the `klokwrk-project` tries to adhere to the principle of keeping high cohesion inside of module's packages while any circular dependencies are strictly